 Most organizations excel at the first four on the list.
-They tend to put so much faith in them that they get a little lax when it comes to monitoring controls.
-And they’re always surprised when they break down.
+They tend to put so much faith in the design of controls that they get a little lax when it comes to monitoring the operating effectiveness of the controls.
+And they’re always surprised when the controls break down.

-To understand the importance of monitoring, we need to first understand why internal controls fail: because they aren’t updated with organizational change.
-When you regularly monitor your controls, however, you start to see the deficiencies that emerge when your controls don’t keep up with change.
-This allows you to make the necessary adjustments for proper risk mitigation.
+To understand the importance of monitoring, we need to first understand that internal controls fail when they aren’t updated with organizational change.
+When you regularly monitor control effectiveness, however, you start to see deficiencies that emerge when your controls don’t keep up with organizational change.
+Monitoring allows you to make the necessary adjustments for proper risk mitigation.

 Monitoring controls is an ongoing, cyclical process

 After the proper tone is set, you must prioritize risks and execute ongoing monitoring and separate evaluations to monitor those risks.
 It is understandable that not every control process can be evaluated each year, but completing a proper risk assessment and starting with those more significant areas are essential when developing a proper monitoring plan.
-Lastly, it is important to designate the appropriate individuals to monitor and develop those procedures as they take place.
+Lastly, it is important to designate the appropriate individuals to develop monitoring procedures and ensure they are properly executed.

-Monitoring is a continuous cycle, and this graphic helps illustrate it.
+Monitoring is a continuous cycle, and the following graphic helps illustrate.
 A single control process may go through evaluations several times over the course of a monitoring cycle to revalidate the controls or set a new baseline.
 The most significant information that comes out of each cycle are those deficiencies, or areas of improvement, that you can take to the change management process.
-Change management is the design and implementation of a new control system to improve the efficiency or effectiveness of a control activity.
-Each time change management occurs, a new baseline is set to create the most effective and efficient control for your organization.
+Change management includes the design and implementation of an updated control system to improve the efficiency or effectiveness of a control activity.
+Each time change management occurs, a new baseline is set to create the most effective and efficient control for the organization.